-In our years of experience working with marketing managers at B2B software and technology companies, we’ve seen the good, bad and ugly of print and web design.
+In experience working with Marketing Managers at B2B software and technology companies we’ve seen the good, the bad and the ugly when it comes to print and web design.

 So whether you have an in-house creative department or are using an outside agency, here are three of our best graphic design tips to make sure you’re creating attention-grabbing marketing materials for your B2B tech brand.

 Tip #1: Use Complementary Colors for CTA's

 Does your “download now” button blend in with the rest of your site?
 Do you also have a low click-thru rate?
 Chances are those two facts are related.

 Using a bold hue for your CTA that complements your main color palette will draw more attention to the inline text or button, encouraging more clicks.
 For example, most B2B tech brands use the color blue; a CTA in a shade of orange would make your buttons stick out the most.